 There is nothing wrong with hanging your license with a broker, and in many cases, it is required.
 But when you're taking advantage of the services and offices of the broker, still remember that you are your business.
 If they offer you website space, take it, but establish your own online presence with a website and/or on social media as soon as possible.
 You never know when you'll want to go out on your own or move to another brokerage.

 Income Must Be Related to Sales and Not Hours Worked

-If a broker has a licensed assistant but pays them by the hour or bases their compensation on hours worked in some way, they cannot be an independent contractor.
-If you are a part time agent and are doing other jobs for the brokerage on an hourly or salaried basis, it's likely that independent contractor status would not apply, as the majority of your compensation would not be from sales related activities.
+If a broker has a licensed assistant but pays that person by the hour or bases compensation on hours worked in some way, that person cannot be an independent contractor.
+If you are a part-time agent and are doing other jobs for the brokerage on an hourly or salaried basis, it's likely that independent contractor status would not apply, as the majority of your compensation would not be from sales-related activities.

 Keep accurate accounting records and document all commissions versus other income from the brokerage.
 Actually, the cleanest deal would be to only get commissions and possibly some expense reimbursement now and then, but not often.

 There Must Be a Written Independent Contractor Agreement